UtrechtUniversity/ricgraph/README-PyPI.md

 ## Read more about Ricgraph

 For a gentle introduction in Ricgraph, read the reference publication:
 Rik D.T.
-Janssen (2024).
-Ricgraph: A flexible and extensible graph to explore research in context from various systems. *SoftwareX*, 26(101736).
+Janssen (2024). *Ricgraph: A flexible and extensible graph to explore research in context from various systems*.
+SoftwareX, 26(101736).
 [https://doi.org/10.1016/j.softx.2024.101736](https://doi.org/10.1016/j.softx.2024.101736).

 You might also want to read the documentation on